-Canada’s technology sector is hot right now, and with the federal government’s “innovation budget” announced in March 2017, there’s certainly no signs of it slowing down any time soon.
+If anything is certain about the Canadian technology industry, it’s that it’s experiencing a year of massive growth in 2017.
+Paired with the federal government’s “innovation budget” announced in March 2017, there’s certainly no signs of it slowing down any time soon.

-Read on to learn more about these companies.
+Read on to learn more about Haywood Securities’ top tech picks.

 According to the company’s website, the definition of Avigilon is “to be perpetually alert and watchful.”

 Avigilon designs, develops and manufactures video analytics.
 Based in Vancouver, the company’s software protects and looks over a number of locations, which includes stadiums, retail stores, casinos, healthcare centers, transit stations, airports and schools, among other things.